Posted by: gullette | April 12, 2010

-San Juan del Sur, Nicaragua has enjoyed a “Sister City” relationship with Newton, MA for over twenty-five years, during which time the Newton/San Juan del Sur Sister City Project has financed the building or renovation of over twenty schools, and improved the health of communities surrounding San Juan bay by bringing simple, eco-friendly technologies to the families of San Juan.
+San Juan del Sur, Nicaragua has enjoyed a “Sister City” relationship with Newton, MA since 1988.
+For over a quarter century, the Newton/San Juan del Sur Sister City Project has pursued its mission of improving health and education in tandem with grassroots organizations and dedicated individuals there.
+We have financed the building or renovation of over twenty schools, improved the health of communities surrounding San Juan bay by bringing simple, eco-friendly technologies to the families of San Juan, and offered literacy programs and adult education programs to hundreds of people who are excluded from the regular school system.
+These efforts are changing the health, economy, and culture of the region.

 Two recent projects are the installation of BioSand Filters for purifying contaminated well water, and EcoStoves, for cooking with wood without filling the home (and folks’ lungs) with smoke.
 The photos in the slideshow below showcase communities where one or both of these initiatives were underway in 2010/2011.